-Property, plant and equipment Useful Life
+Property, plant and equipment 77 6 1716

-Furniture and Fixtures 05 years
+Furniture and Fixtures Useful Life

+31 SUSPENSION SOURCEMENT 05 years

 Office Equipment 05 years

-Computers:
+Computers: ,

--Servers 06 years
+-Servers 06 voore

--End user devices such as, desktops, laptops etc. 03 years
+-End user devices such as, desktops, laptops etc. 06 years

+03 years

 Vehicles 08 years

 Depreciation on addition to property plant and equipment is provided on pro-rata basis from the date of acquisition.
 Depreciation on sale/deduction from property plant and equipment is provided up to the date preceding the date of sale, deduction as the case may be.
 Gains and losses on disposals are determined by comparing proceeds with carrying amount.
-These are included in Statement of Profit and Loss under 'Other Income'.
+These are included in Statement of Profit and Loss under Other Income.